 As well as drawing delightful illustrations, Gemma is thoroughly professional, the perfect freelancer!

 Duncan Proudfoot, Publishing Director– Robinson, Piatkus, Constable & Robinson, London, UK

 Gemma is a true professional.
 Fun, reliable, flexible and worth her weight in gold.
 Give her the job and let her get on with it, whether a corporate job or more casual illustration she nails it.

 Jason Pelta, Director– Pages Creative, Cheltenham UK

 Gemma is a pleasure to work with, she delivers beautiful illustration that fits the brief perfectly.
 I can always rely on her to bring a brief to life and I would have no hesitation recommending her.

 Nicolle Thomas– Scholastic

-Creating art is a great way to stimulate the brain and anyone can do it!
-My classes are very friendly and relaxed, and I teach in Winchcombe and surrounding areas.
-Absolute beginners are very welcome.
+I believe that anyone can learn to draw and teach in a friendly, relaxed way.
+Absolute beginners are more than welcome at my classes.
 Please see details below and get in touch if you would like more information.